 - endoscopic – placed using an endoscope (camera inserted in the esophagus)

-- stoma – hole in the abdomen created to insert feeding tubes
+- stoma – a hole in the abdomen is created to insert feeding tubes

 Naso/oro tubes do not require surgery but can cause tissue breakdown if left in longer than 4-6 weeks.
 They are therefore often used for shorter-term needs.
 Percutaneous tubes require surgery for placement but can stay in long term.